-Dr Danae Lim is getting some amazing results at her clinic in Alexandria NSW, and we love getting to know strong women leading the way in the aesthetics industry, so we asked Dr Lim to tell us a little bit about herself.
+Dr Danae Lim is getting some amazing results, and we love getting to know strong women leading the way in the aesthetics industry, so we asked Dr Lim to tell us a little bit about herself.
 We were immediately intrigued when she started by telling us “I’m a little bit obsessive compulsive and I tend to think a little bit outside the box.”

 I grew up in sunny Singapore and came to Sydney over 20 years ago – I’m no spring chicken!
 I finished high school and came here to matriculate and study uni, one of the earliest cohorts of international students.
 I was always a bit of a bookworm.
 I went to UNSW initially, then transferred over to the University of Sydney, first studying the Bachelor of Medical Science (BMedSci) and then Bachelor of Medicine and Surgery (MBBS).